yamahiro-offto/offto-sharetribe-flex-web/src/containers/TestPage/README.md

 ## SearchMap

-SearchMap listens to 'idle' event and SearchPage function `onIndle` can create a new location search if SearchMap's bounds have changed enough.
+SearchMap listens to 'idle' event and TestPage function `onIndle` can create a new location search if SearchMap's bounds have changed enough.

 ## Other things to consider